** ☀️☀️☀️ Summer Savings! - Use code 25OFF for 25% off the I Can Fly PREMIUM Reading Program Web-App! Valid through 05-31-2023 **

 A dyslexic individual usually thinks visually and, when quickly having to decide on a letter (or number), may choose the wrong orientation.
 A younger dyslexic child may not even understand that letters that have the same shape have different sounds.
 After all, a chair is a chair, no matter which way it's facing.

-Letter reversals for dyslexics are usually more problematic when writing (not
+Letter reversals, for those with dyslexia, are usually more problematic when writing (not

 reading).
 When reading, there are other clues for context in a sentence, however

-if reading words in isolation then reversals may rear its head.
+if reading words in isolation then reversals may occur.
 If a child is

 asked to read words in isolation such as: dib, bib, dab, or pad, they may